conor-99/HackTrinity19Writeups/README.md

 #### Solution:

+**Note: unfortunately HackTrinity appear to have closed down the networking services for this challenge so I can't actually replicate my methods.
+The writeups for these problems are lacking, unfortunately.**

 If we install OpenVPN, download the config file and follow the setup instructions closely then we should be able to get connected easily enough.

-We can find the IP we need to scan as well as our allocated subnet by running `ifconfig`:
+We can find the IP we need to scan as well as our allocated subnet by running `ifconfig`.

-`img here`

 Using a [subnet calculator](http://www.subnet-calculator.com/) we can convert the `255.255.255.240` into `28` mask  bits.

-Now we can run our scan using nmap `nmap -v -sn 10.0.0.0/28`:
+Now we can run our scan using nmap `nmap -v -sn ?.?.?.?/28`:

-`img here`

-If we visit the resulting IP we'll find a web page containing our flag:
+If we visit the resulting IP we'll find a web page containing our flag.

-`flag`

 ### Dust in your eyes?